 Many people fall into the trap of ESA registration, thinking it is a legal requirement to keep their ESA.

 To clear this misconception once and for all, know that ESA registration is NOT real.

-There are several fraudulent websites present on the internet with the claim that you need to get your pet or other animal registered in their database to make it an Emotional Support Animal.
+There are several fraudulent websites present on the internet with the claim that you need to get your animal registered in their database to make it an Emotional Support Animal.

 This is a false claim, as mentioned earlier, the only legal requirement for an ESA is an ESA letter that you can obtain from a licensed mental health professional after getting your symptoms assessed.